Time fractional stochastic differential equations driven by pure jump L\'evy noise

-where $\alpha, f,g,h$ are functions in proper classes which make the integrals meaningful.
-One can see similar definitions of fractional derivatives from \cite{GunLi_frac,GunLi_int,MeeSik,MetKla00,Pod,ShiWang,WanZhe,ZhangKar-B17}. \\ As we will see in \eqref{integral form}, our equation can be seen as a special form of stochastic Volterra equation, with no memory effect on the random noise.
-For the properties of general stochastic Volterra equation, with memory effect on the random noise, we refer the reader to \cite{Brunner, Protter, Zhang} for white noise driven stochastic Volterra equation and \cite{Agram, Benth, Chong, Erika, Protter2} for L\'evy driven noise. \\ The reason why we do not consider memory effect on the random noise is that it can be treated similarly once we apply the moment inequalities, see Lemma \ref{inequality: moment}.
-Also, the memory effect on the drift term already makes the equation essentially different from the usual SDE because the solution will be non-Markovian.
-Therefore, it is not easy to argue that the equation has a unique solution with any initial distribution which is used to add the large jump noise. \\ In our paper, we aim to prove that our equation has a unique solution with any initial distribution, even though we do not have Markov property.
-Using this fact, with extra analysis, we show that without any condition on the large jump term, existence and uniqueness of \eqref{model} holds.
-According to the authors' knowledge, this is the first time showing that fact in non-Markovian setting.\\ Moreover, since the kernel function is given by fractional derivative, which is special in that it has some scaling properties, we discover that the decaying speed in the approximating procedure of the solution is slower than the usual SDE, and it can be given explicitly by the fractional order of the derivative, see Theorem \ref{main:1}.
-Also, the explicit relation between the regularity of the solution and the regularity of the fractional order is also derived, see Theorem \ref{main:3}. \\
+and $\alpha, f,g,h$ are functions in proper spaces which make the integrals meaningful.
+One can see similar definitions of fractional derivatives in \cite{GunLi_frac,GunLi_int,MeeSik,MetKla00,Pod,ShiWang,WanZhe,ZhangKar-B17}. \\ As we will see in \eqref{integral form}, our equation can be seen as a special form of stochastic Volterra equations, with no memory effect on the random noise.
+For properties of general stochastic Volterra equations, with memory effect on the random noise, we refer the reader to \cite{Brunner, Protter, Zhang} for white noise driven stochastic Volterra equations and \cite{Agram, Benth, Chong, Erika, Protter2} for L\'evy noise driven ones. \\ Compared to previous work, our main novelty is that we do not require integrability conditions on the initial distribution and large jump coefficient for the well-posedness of the solution.
+The difficulty is that we do not have Markov property, and thus we can not glue together different pieces easily.
+In \cite{Erika}, they assumed some integrability conditions on the large jump coefficient to show the well-posedness of the solution.
+In our case, we are able to remove those conditions based on a truncation method and some detailed analysis on the structure of the equation.
+To the best of our knowledge, this has not been done in non-Markovian settings.\\ In the time fractional derivative setting, the convergence rate of the iteration procedure of the solution is slower than the usual SDE, and it can be given explicitly by the fractional order of the derivative, see \eqref{convergence rate} in the proof of Theorem \ref{main:1}.
+As a comparison, the convergence rate of the usual SDE is given by \cite[(2.19), page 290]{Karatzas} Also, the explicit relation between the regularity of the solution and the regularity of the fractional order is also derived, see Theorem \ref{main:3}. \\